Skip to main content

 2301 Technology Pkwy Conference Room (Upstairs), Hollister

-Cameron joined our team in May as the new Program Coordinator, and we're pleased to have him on board to support the implementation of the San Benito Wildfire Resilience Program.
-Prior to joining the SBRCD, Cameron worked at the Elkhorn Slough Foundation focusing on the maintenance and restoration of protected and working lands.
+Cameron joined our team in May as the new Program Coordinator.
+We're pleased to have him on board to support the implementation of the San Benito Wildfire Resilience Program and other RCD programs.
+Prior to joining the RCD, Cameron worked at the Elkhorn Slough Foundation, focusing on the maintenance and restoration of protected and working lands.
 He looks forward to supporting the growth and impact of the San Benito RCD in his new role.

 Partner Events